sambrenner/samjbrenner-dot-com/src/posts/2012-09-23-observing-interaction.md

 ---
-title: Observing Interaction at the Museum of Natural History
+title: Observing interaction at the Museum of Natural History
 author: sambrenner
 type: post
 date: 2012-09-23T20:26:46+00:00